jvelezmagic/jvelezmagic/content/post/2021-05-06-learn-how-to-use-utterances-with-acadamic-hugo-blogdown/index.markdown

 repository.
 I pasted it on, and it worked like a charm. `Utterances` were now enabled for all my pages on my website. 🤗✨

-However, if I have set the parameters, the correct thing to do would be to map them for formality.
+However, if I already configured `Utterances` in the parameters file, the correct thing to do would be to map them to a HTML view for formality.
 So I added the following to my `utterances.html` file. 👨🏽‍💻👇

 ```html
 {{ if site.Params.comments.utterances.repo }}